 Each Borg personnel has an icon identifying which subcommand ([Com] Communication, [Nav] Navigation, or [Def] Defense) it is assigned to within the Borg collective.
 Subcommand icons are used primarily to staff Borg ships, but also have other uses indicated by cards.
 Some Borg, such as the Borg Queen, have more than one subcommand icon, but may each contribute only one icon at a time to meet ship staffing requirements unless otherwise specified.
-See Seven of Nine
+See Seven of Nine.

 Borg-Affiliation Ships - Each Borg ship has a bonus point box.
-These bonus points do not contribute to a Borg player's score, but are earned by your non-Borg opponent whenever he destroys your Borg ship in battle (and only in battle)
+These bonus points do not contribute to a Borg player's score, but are earned by your non-Borg opponent whenever he destroys your Borg ship in battle (and only in battle).

-Borg-affiliation ships are not affected by Plasma Fire, Warp Core Breach, Isabella, Into The Breach, Hugh, or the second function of
+Borg-affiliation ships are not affected by Plasma Fire, Warp Core Breach, Isabella, Into The Breach, Hugh, or the second function of Anti-Matter Spread.

-Anti-Matter Spread.
 (They are affected normally by the first function of Anti-Matter Spread, like any other ship.)

 Cooperation - Borg don't mix or cooperate with cards of other affiliations (they are not compatible with them).
-A player using [Borg]affiliation cards may not stock any non-[Borg]-affiliation personnel, ships, or facilities in their game deck or any side decks, including former Borg such as One, or a Mission II with a built-in non-Borg outpost (even if they do not use that function of the card).
-If a player has [Borg] and non-[Borg] cards present together (The Naked Truth, Frame of Mind, etc.), normal In Plaked Truth, Frame of Mind, etc.), normal house arrest rules apply.
+A player using [Borg]- affiliation cards may not stock any non-[Borg]- affiliation personnel, ships, or facilities in their game deck or any side decks, including former Borg such as One, or a Mission II with a built-in non-Borg outpost (even if they do not use that function of the card).
+If a player has [Borg] and non-[Borg] cards present together (The Naked Truth, Frame of Mind, etc.), normal house arrest rules apply.
 (A card bearing the "Borg Use Only" [BO] icon in its title bar can be stocked in your deck and used only when playing the Borg affiliation.)
 See playing Borg.

-Objectives - Unlike other affiliations, Borg Cojectives - Onlike other amiliations, Borg never attempt missions.
+Objectives - Unlike other affiliations, Borg never attempt missions.
 Instead, a Borg player uses Objective cards to accomplish goals such as destroying a ship, scouting a space location, or assimilating a planet.
-Some Borg objectives score points; others confer different barefite such as directing the time line. benefits, such as disrupting the timeline (see Stop First Contact).
+Some Borg objectives score points; others confer different benefits, such as disrupting the timeline (see Stop First Contact).

 When you are playing Borg and you have an uncompleted [BO] (Borg Use Only) Objective card face up in play, this is defined as your current objective.
-You are limited to one [BO] current objective.
-For are limited to one [BO] current objective at a time.
+You are limited to one [BO] current objective at a time.
 You may have any number of non-[BO] objectives in play at a time.
 (You may also have other [BO] cards such as incidents in play.)